Aviation call sign

-Aviation call signs are communication call signs assigned as unique identifiers to aircraft.
+An aviation call sign or aircraft call sign is a communication call sign assigned as a unique identifier referring to an aircraft.

 Call signs in aviation are derived from several different policies, depending upon the type of flight operation and whether or not the caller is in an aircraft or at a ground facility.
 In most countries, unscheduled general aviation flights identify themselves using the call sign corresponding to the aircraft's registration number (also called N-number in the U.S., or tail number).
 In this case, the call sign is spoken using the International Civil Aviation Organization (ICAO) phonetic alphabet.
 Aircraft registration numbers internationally follow the pattern of a country prefix, followed by a unique identifier made up of letters and numbers.
 For example, an aircraft registered as N978CP conducting a general aviation flight would use the call sign November-niner-seven-eight-Charlie-Papa.
 However, in the United States a pilot of an aircraft would normally omit to say November, and instead use the name of the aircraft manufacturer or the specific model.
 At times, general aviation pilots might omit additional preceding numbers and use only the last three numbers and letters.
 This is especially true at uncontrolled fields (those without control towers) when reporting traffic pattern positions, or at towered airports after establishing two-way communication with the tower controller.
 For example, Skyhawk eight-Charlie-Papa left base (see below).